-- 8. You should be looking at the JWatcher Data Capture - data_yourfile.dat window. - 9.
-You are now ready to start your first video clip. - 10.
-When the film has started, click on the Start button in the center of the Data Capture page. - 11.
+- You should be looking at the JWatcher Data Capture data yourfile.dat window. - 9.
+You are now ready to start your first staged interaction.
+Gently introduce your two crickets to the arena. - 10.
+Click the Start button in the center of the Data Capture page. - 11.
 Immediately type the key code representing the behavior the focal subject is currently engaged in. - 12.
-Whenever the behavior changes, type the key code for the new behavior.
-(JWatcher will time out at the time specified in your focal master file).
-(JWatcher will automatically save your data in the .dat file that you named above)
+Whenever the behavior changes, type the key code for the new behavior. - 13.
+JWatcher will time out at the time specified in your focal master file or you can end the recording. - 14.
+JWatcher will automatically save your data in the .dat file that you named above)